byme8/ZeroQL/README.md

 ## GraphQL request syntax

+> Request syntax is deprecated because it is not compatible with AOT runtimes and will be removed in future releases.

 In more complex queries, the "lambda" syntax may look verbose, and extracting requests into a separate entity would be nice.
 Now it is possible to do it via the "request" syntax.
 Here is an example:
 ``` csharp